-Racial, sexual, religious/ethnic harassment and violence refers to unwelcome and unwanted behavior related to sex, race, religion, or ethnic group that makes the recipient feel afraid, embarrassed, helpless, angry, unsafe, or upsets the recipient to the point that he/she cannot learn, cannot teach, or be effective at school or at his/her job.
+Racial, sexual, religious/ethnic harassment and violence refers to unwelcome and unwanted behavior related to sex, race, religion, or ethnic

 Harassment and violence are prohibited between staff members, between staff members and students, between students, and from members of the public directed, at students or staff on school property or at school-sponsored events.
 Some examples of harassment and violence may include, but are not limited to: unwelcome patting, pinching, or physical contact; obscene gesturing or name-calling; ethnic or racial slurs; or threats, insults, or assaults against someone due to their sex, race, religion, or ethnic group.